kavinpras/kavinpras.github.io/README.md

     <main>
         <section class="about-me">
             <h2>About Me</h2>
             <p>Hello!
-I'm Kavin, a student at Claremont McKenna College with a passion for the pursuit of knowledge.</p>
+I'm Kavin Prasanna, a student at Claremont McKenna College with a passion for the pursuit of knowledge.
+I'm a third-year Engineering & Economics 			student with an interest in the aerospace industry My favorite classes that I have taken during my time at CMC are Modern Physics and Psychology.
+I love 			watching movies with friends, listening to music while outside, and getting dinner with my teammates.</p>
-            <p>I am also on two CMS teams: Football and Track&Field.</p>
+            <p>Also at Claremont, I compete for the CMS Football and Track & Field teams.
+I play linebacker for the Stags in the Fall and throw in the Spring.
+I really enjoy 		competing year round; it keeps me in shape and it's a good way to never be bored. </p>
         </section>

         <!-- Social Media Contact Section using Image Tags -->